-With the help of these old fashioned rock candy recipes, you'll be able to make this historical sugar confection for your family to experience.
+Thanks to these old fashioned rock candy recipes, you'll be able to make this historical crystallized sugar confection for your family to experience.
 Experiment with white and brown sugars and pure food colors for variations in taste and appearance.

 Fancy Cookery (1890)